Zorlin/netbox-physical-storage/README.md

 This plugin plans to provide the following features:

+- Allows you to add Storage Devices

+## Future features

+These are things I've been thinking about, but haven't implemented.

+- Storage devices
+    - Size of device
 - Extends Component Assignment to allow you to select a Storage Interface
 - Allows you to add Storage Interfaces to Device Types and Devices

-## Future features

-These are things I've been thinking about, but haven't implemented.

 - SAS cabling/topology (potentially with visualisation as a stretch goal?)
+- Performance classes of drives (enterprise, WORM, SMR etc)
+- DWPD?

 ## Credits